 Don’t fall in love with the first person you “fall in love with”.

 Date people you don’t feel so in love with – usually these connections are much more stable.

 Louis Venter is the Founder of Couples Help.

-I am passionate about helping couples in a vulnerable space to find good professional help and to experience love and connection again in their relationship.
+His Approach: I am passionate about helping couples in a vulnerable space to find good professional help and to experience love and connection again in their relationship.
 My approach is focused on restoring connection as quickly as possible.
 Traditional counselling can often drag out the process of change.
 And while I wholly believe that restoration is a process that takes time and commitment, sometimes couples in dire circumstances need an intensive and immediate intervention that propels them out of unhealthy patterns.
 I focus on the encounter of two souls that meet essence to essence, in a relational paradigm that is about interdependence, not self-sufficiency.